FIHA: Autonomous Hallucination Evaluation in Vision-Language Models with Davidson Scene Graphs

 The second type is Wh-Questions, which add diversity to the evaluation by incorporating interrogative words such as ``what'', ``who", ``which'', ``where'', and ``how many''.
 These questions elicit more detailed, free-form responses, typically no longer than three words.
 For example, ``What color is the \{obj$_k$\}?" or ``Which object is near the \{obj$_k$\}?" help assess the finer details about objects and their relationships.
 Unlike traditional hallucination evaluations that primarily rely on Yes-No questions, our approach includes both types to provide a more comprehensive assessment.

-Additionally, we introduce Negative Questions for both Yes-No questions and Wh-Questions.
-These questions are generated by replacing the objects, their attributes, and relations in the original Q\&A pairs with non-existent ones.
-Specifically, we randomly select several pieces of information from a complete list of objects, attributes (such as color, size, etc.), and relations to replace the real information.
-Such questions are answered with negative pronouns such as ``none'', ``nobody'', or ``nowhere''.
+We introduce Negative Questions for both Yes-No and Wh-Questions.
+These questions are created by replacing real objects, attributes (e.g., color, size), and relations in the original Q\&A pairs with non-existent ones.
+For example, "Is there a car here?" becomes "Is there a plane here?" using a randomly selected object from a pre-constructed set.
+To ensure accurate evaluation, we avoid including objects present in the current image in the candidate set.
+These questions are answered with negative pronouns like "none," "nobody," or "nowhere."